ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 copyright:
   years: 2014, 2018
-lastupdated: "2018-09-17"
+lastupdated: "2018-10-31"

 ---
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
+{:tip: .tip}
+{:note: .note}
+{:important: .important}

 # Managing Snapshots

 ## Creating a Snapshot schedule

 You decide how often and when you want to create a point-in-time reference of your storage volume with Snapshot schedules.
 You can have a maximum of 50 snapshots per storage volume.
-Schedules are managed through the **Storage**, **{{site.data.keyword.blockstorageshort}}** tab of the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+Schedules are managed through the **Storage** > **{{site.data.keyword.blockstorageshort}}** tab of the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

 Before you can set up your initial schedule, you must first purchase snapshot space if you didn't purchase it during the initial provisioning of the storage volume.
+{:important}

 ### Adding a Snapshot schedule

 Snapshots schedules can be set up for hourly, daily, and weekly intervals, each with a distinct retention cycle.
-There is a maximum of 50 scheduled snapshots, which can be a mix of hourly, daily, and weekly schedules, and manual snapshots per storage volume.
+There is a maximum limit of 50 scheduled snapshots, which can be a mix of hourly, daily, and weekly schedules, and manual snapshots per storage volume.

 1. Click your storage volume, click **Actions**, and click **Schedule Snapshot**.
 2. In the New Schedule Snapshot window, there are three different snapshot frequencies to select from.
 Use any combination of the three to create a comprehensive snapshot schedule.